Non-Resident Landlords

 If you decide to let your UK property whilst you are overseas, it will be necessary for you to keep records of the rental income and expenditure to demonstrate whether you have made a profit or a loss, therefore, it is recommended that annual letting accounts are prepared in line with the tax year.

-Up to 5th April 2017, HMRC were prepared to accept letting accounts as being prepared on a "cash basis" (rents received and expenditure incurred during the tax year), provided the gross rents were less than £15000 per annum.
+Up to 5th April 2017, HMRC were prepared to accept letting accounts as being prepared on a "cash basis" (rents received and expenditure paid during the tax year), provided the gross rents were less than £15000 per annum.
 Where the gross rents were £15000 or more, the statutory "earnings basis" (rents and expenditure relating to the tax year concerned, whether received/paid during that tax year) was to be used.

 However, from 6th April 2017, the limit has increased tenfold.
 The "cash basis" is to be the default method to establish the profit/loss for the tax year, where the gross rents are less than £150000.